How to build a successful LinkedIn Page for tourism

 How are you getting in front of over 750 million LinkedIn users?

 A LinkedIn Page for tourism is your destination marketing storefront on LinkedIn.

 Formerly called a LinkedIn Company Page, it is very similar to a brand Facebook Page, but most destination LinkedIn Pages have more of a B2B focus – showing what you can offer meeting planners, event planners, economic development experts and site selectors, plus tour operators.

 That does not mean that you should never post leisure travel content on LinkedIn.
-For example, your visitors often switch from business/conference traveler to leisure traveler (“bleisure“) while they’re in your destination, so include content that shows off why someone would want to see your town, city, region, or state outside of the convention center.
+For example, your visitors often switch from business/conference traveler to leisure traveler (“bleisure“) while they’re in your destination, so definitely include content that shows off why someone would want to see your town, city, region, or state outside of the convention center or meeting.

 There is also an SEO advantage to having an active brand Page.
 Social accounts have a lot of “Google juice” and will appear at the top of search results for your brand name.

 A secret – we Googled our own brand name a few years ago, and an automatically-generated LinkedIn Page for us appeared at the top of Page One of the search results.
 We hadn’t even claimed or maintained it!
 We fixed that the same day, and our Tourism Currents LinkedIn Page continues to do very well for us.

-One drawback to LinkedIn is that it’s still easiest to do most Page Admin activities on desktop.
-The LinkedIn app is pretty good for personal profiles and networks, but we are starting to see mobile capabilities increasing for Page management through the LI app.
+One drawback to LinkedIn is that it’s still easiest to do a lot of your Page Admin activities on desktop.
+The LinkedIn app is pretty good for personal profiles and networks, and we are starting to see mobile capabilities increasing for Page management through the LI app.

 Right now there is not a separate Pages app like you’ll find with Facebook.
 In the LinkedIn app you type your Page name in Search, find and click it, and you’ll be able to post there as a Page Admin.

 Based on our own experiences plus watching numerous CVBs and DMOs on the platform, here are the elements of a successful LinkedIn Page for tourism: